AndrewJakubowicz/explainmypet.com/content/posts/feline-hip-dysplasia-osteoarthritis.md

 Alternative options to chronic pain management include the use of opioids such as buprenorphine.

+Polysulfated Glycosaminoglycans (Adequan, Chondroprotec) Polysulfated glycosaminoglycans are given as an injection to your pet.
+They work by reducing inflammation in the joints and increasing the viscosity of joint fluid, providing better cushioning.

+Adverse effects: use of these may inhibit blood clotting, this means that if your pet needs surgery etc, the injections should be temporarily discontinued.
+It should also not be used along side other drugs (NSAIDs or anticoagulants).

+Using medication such as this in cats is extra-label as there is a lack of studies supporting its use.

 ## Surgical management

 ### Femoral head and neck excision